dasunpubudumal/cse-executor/README.md

-# cse-executor
+# SLIIT-executor

-Executor Project: CSE Workshop
+Executor Project: SLIIT Workshop

 This maven project is to be used as an executor for the library project that the students are going to work on.
 They will use this to test their library artifacts.